Subscriptions & Buying7 min read Updated

 **Beginner recommendation: Start medium or medium-dark.
 These roasts are the most forgiving across different brewing methods and the most likely to taste like "coffee should taste."

 For a deeper dive into how roast level affects your cup, see Light Roast vs Dark Roast Coffee: Complete Comparison Guide.
 If you're specifically interested in espresso brewing, check out our guide to the best coffee beans for espresso to understand which roasts work best for different brewing methods.
+Curious about how different roasters approach their craft?
+Browse our Australian coffee roaster directory to explore options across the country.

 Step 2: Choose Blends Over Single Origins (At First)